Rolling Thunder 2

-is a run and gun arcade game developed and released by Namco for the Namco System 2 hardware in 1991.
-The game is the sequel to 1986's Rolling Thunder, retaining the same gameplay of its predecessor but adding cooperative gameplay for two players and improved graphics.
-Unlike the original, which was based in 1968, Rolling Thunder 2 features a more contemporary setting to go along with its more futuristic design, as well as an optionally playable female character.
-A port for the Sega Genesis was released the same year.
-Both the Mega Drive port and the original arcade game were released for the Wii Virtual Console on December 4, 2007 and October 27, 2009 respectively.
+is a 1991 run and gun video game developed and published by Namco for arcades.
+The game is the sequel to 1986's Rolling Thunder, retaining the same gameplay of its predecessor while adding cooperative gameplay for two players and improved graphics.
+Unlike the original, which was set in 1968, Rolling Thunder 2 has a more contemporary setting to go with its more futuristic design, as well as an optionally playable female character.